 GREEK ISLANDS CABIN CHARTER

-North and South Dodecanese
+North and South Dodecanese Islands

-This harbour town is dominated by the 15th-century Neratzia Castle, South of the castle is the Ancient Agora ruins, with a temple, shrine and columns.
+This harbour town is dominated by the 15th-century Neratzia Castle, South of the castle are the Ancient Agora ruins, with a temple, shrine and columns.
 The 3rd-century Casa Romana villa has lavish mosaics.

 In 2006 the island was declared a World Heritage Site by Unesco.

 The Colossus of Rhodes is a statue that was built on the Greek island of Rhodes between 292 and 280 BC.
 The statue was a depiction of the Greek Titan Helios and was meant to celebrate their victory over the ruler of Cyprus in 305 BC.

-With green hills, rich green valleys and uninterrupted line of golden beaches.
-Rhodes is truly a blessed place, the island’s special blend of cosmopolitan, traditional, numerous cultural and archaeological sites making this one of the perfects holiday destinations.
+With green hills, rich green valleys and uninterrupted golden beaches.
+Rhodes is truly a blessed place, the island’s special blend of cosmopolitan, traditional, numerous cultural and archaeological sites makes it one of the best islands for the perfect holiday.